vizzuhq/ipyvizzu/docs/tutorial/shorthands_store.md

 # Shorthands & Store

 To assist you with the development we added various shorthands that will make your code more compact.

-And we also added the store function, which enables you to save a chart state into a variable that you can reuse later instead of setting up that state once again.
+We also added store functions, which enable you to save either a chart state or a whole animation into a variable that you can reuse later instead of setting up that state or animation once again.

 <div id="tutorial_01"></div>